 14. The amendment to Condition 98 as follows:

-98. Certification stormwater drainage Stage 2
+98. Certification stormwater drainage

 Prior to the issue of any Occupation Certificate, a submission of written certification from a suitably qualified civil engineer stating that all stormwater drainage and related works within the subject site have been constructed in accordance with the approved Construction Certificate plans, the conditions included within this consent, the requirements of AS/NZS 3500.3:2018, and Council’s Design Guidelines Subdivision/Developments dated September 2011.